 North East Lincolnshire Council has strengthened its focus on energy and climate change by signing up to the Climate Local initiative.

-Launched in June 2012 by the Local Government Association, and adopted by North East Lincolnshire in 2016, Climate Local supports councils to reduce carbon emissions and increase resilience to a changing climate.
+Launched in June 2012 by the Local Government Association, and signed by North East Lincolnshire in 2016, Climate Local supports councils to reduce carbon emissions and increase resilience to a changing climate.
 The initiative is the only one of its type in England and is the successor to the old Nottingham Declaration on Climate Change.

 Climate Local supports local authorities in the following ways: